manumrighi/TP-Arquitectura/README.md

      3-Once the containers are up and running, the Angular app will be available at http://localhost:4200 and the .NET app will be available at http://localhost:5010/swagger/index.html

-Remember that you must have sufficient permissions to run the commands and make sure you have the correct versions of Angular, .NET and Docker installed on your system
+<h3>Remember that you must have sufficient permissions to run the commands and make sure you have the correct versions of Angular, .NET and Docker installed on your system.</h3>

-Members: Rodriguez Geronimo, Valenti Dino, Morichi Righi Manuel, Ricci Ramos Valentino
+<h3>Members: Rodriguez Geronimo, Valenti Dino, Morichi Righi Manuel, Ricci Ramos Valentino.</h3>